 Who needs to take the ACT?
 Infographic

 School-based testing is available to juniors in the spring of the junior year at HHS.
-Ms. Anderson will communicate with students and parents about how to register - typically in early winter of the junior year.
+Ms. Anderson will communicate with students and parents about how to register - typically in mid-winter of the junior year.

 Students wishing to re-test or take the ACT outside of the HHS date can register online at www.actstudent.org Students will need to create an account to get into the registration site.
 If the student took the ACT at HHS and is registering for a re-take, the student will need to create an account.
 Their ACT ID can be found on the ACT score report they received in the mail or via their online ACT account.
 During the registration process, students will be able to select their test date and testing location.
 When selecting your test date, keep in mind that you can expect scores to be available two to eight weeks after test day.

-The writing portion of the ACT is optional.
-Some colleges require it, some recommend it, and some don't need it.
+The writing and science portions of the ACT are optional.
+Some colleges (none around here, to our knowledge) require it, some recommend it, and some don't need it.
+Some schools like to see the science section for STEM majors.
 Check with any schools in which you're interested to determine if you need to take the writing portion.

 Fee waivers are available upon request from Mrs. Boeshans.
 Fee waivers can also give you access to free ACT prep resources.
 To apply for the ACT fee waiver program, you must meet the following eligibility requirements: